-The Temple of Queen Hatshepsut is one of Luxor’s most impressive sites and was one of my favorites.
-I very much admired the symmetrical clean lines and straight columns, that seemed to be built right into the mountain wall.
-The full structure was created to organically blend in with the surrounding mountainous landscape and it was stunning.
+The Temple of Queen Hatshepsut is one of Luxor’s most impressive sites, and was one of my favorites while visiting the area.
+I very much admired the symmetrical clean lines, and straight columns that seemed to be built right into the mountain wall.
+The full structure was created to organically blend in with the surrounding mountainous landscape, and it was stunning.

-Queen Hatshepsut admired Mentuhotep II’s temple and created one just like it, only on a larger scale.
-This mortuary temple was designed with the understanding that she had to establish her grandeur and authority in other ways that her male king predecessors had done.
-The aesthetic beauty and grace of her temple, exemplified her legitimacy in that way.
+Queen Hatshepsut had admired Mentuhotep II’s temple, and created one just like it, only on a larger scale.
+This mortuary temple was designed with the understanding that she had to establish her grandeur, and authority in other ways that her male king predecessors had done.
+The aesthetic beauty, and grace of her temple exemplified her legitimacy in that way.

 The Mortuary Temple of Queen Hatshepsut is in beautiful condition only due to much reconstruction and preservation.
 The columns had been rebuilt as well as many of the statues.
 The way you can tell a statue had been reconstructed is by the darker coloring, which is done on purpose.